YusiferZendric/HealthUtilityApp/README.md

 3. **Generate Recommendations:**
    - Upon submitting the data, the frontend sends the information to the Flask backend.
-   - **PyHealth** processes the data, utilizing pre-trained machine learning models to analyze and generate personalized medication recommendations.
+   - Advanced machine learning and deep learning models process the data to analyze and generate personalized medication recommendations.
    - The backend checks for potential drug interactions and predicts risks associated with the recommended medications.

 4. **Display Results:**